 Xfinity’s internet network is a hybrid of a fiber-optic backbone to carry internet signals quickly over long distances and coaxial cables to affordably carry internet directly to your home.

 In some urban areas, Xfinity has built up its fiber-optic network.
-This allows for super-fast gig plans, including Gigabit Extra—the fastest gig plan on the market today.
+This allows for super-fast gig plans, including Gigabit Extra—one of the fastest gig plans on the market today.

 But Gigabit Pro comes with a two-year agreement and a whopping $299.95 per month price tag.